The Way of Being

 Metaphysics is conceived as knowledge of the real.
 The way is grounded in a perfect metaphysics (PFM), also called the metaphysics.

-The possibility of metaphysics has been severely doubted, especially since David Hume and Immanuel Kant.
-However, the possibility and potency of metaphysics in this sense will be shown by construction.
-The essay develops the meaning of the term perfect in perfect metaphysics.
+The possibility of metaphysics has been doubted, especially since David Hume and Immanuel Kant.
+Here, however, metaphysics is developed by construction.

-Also essential to the construction is an adequate system of fundamental concepts.
-The system of concepts used here are universe (all Being), beings (parts of the universe), power (affecting and being affected), the void (null Being), possibility (logical, real).
-These concepts empower an ultimate but abstract metaphysics.
-The system shows that all beings realize the ultimate (death therefore is temporary).
-In turn this shows that it does not matter that our ordinary pragmatic knowledge (e.g. science) is incomplete or imperfect—it is our best, of course improvable, and therefore perfect pragmatic instrument of knowledge and realization.
+Also essential is an adequate system of fundamental concepts.
+The system found here derives from Being and includes the universe (all Being), beings (parts of the universe), power (affecting and being affected), the void (null Being), possibility (logical and real).
+This empowers an ultimate abstract metaphysics, which shows that all beings realize the ultimate.
+In turn this shows that though pragmatic knowledge may be uncertain status as knowledge, imprecise, and incomplete, it is nonetheless a perfect instrument of ultimate realization (because there is no other and it suffices).
+The abstract and the pragmatic thus combine to form a metaphysics—the perfect metaphysics.

 (While what logic requires is minimal and austere, conversely what it allows is ultimately rich.)